MikaTan2007/MikaTan2007/README.md

 ## About me

-Hi!
-I'm Mika.
-I come from Malaysia, but have lived between Bangkok and Manila my whole life.
+Hi, I'm Mika Tan!
+I'm from Malaysia, and grew up between Bangkok and Manila.

 Now, I'm in Vancouver, attending the University of British Columbia as a First Year Bachelor of Science and Masters of Management student, intending to major in Computer Science.